marmer/hamcrest-matcher-generator/README.md

 JDK
 ---

-At least JDK6 is required to use the generated source code but the annotation processor requires JDK8 to create it.
+At least JDK11 is required to use the generated source code but the annotation processor requires JDK11 to create it.

-Generated sources may also work with JDK5.
+Generated sources may also work with earlier JDK Versinos.
 But it is and will not be tested so there is no guarantee!

 Hamcrest
 --------
 Because hamcrest matchers are generated, you will need a dependency to hamcrest to be able to use the generated sources of course.
 In General you shuld be free to choose your version of hamcrest by yourself.

-Your Project should be at least of Java version 1.6 and use a hamcrest version of 1.2.
-The resulting code will not work without hamcrest.
+Your Project should use a minimum version of hamcrest of 1.2.
+The generated code will not work otherwise.

-For JDK7+ projects you should (but don't have to) use the following hamcrest version for the generated sources
+You may copy this dependency if you want.

 	<dependency>
 		<groupId>org.hamcrest</groupId>